Angola '86 Game Cover

 • “In terms of the gameplay, its status as the passion project of a developer with limited resources unfortunately shows, and it has a clunkiness that fans of the genre will be able to look past.”

-The game's stability has been widely criticized, with users reporting numerous bugs and glitches that significantly impact gameplay, including freezing during unit deployment.
-While some players note improvements, the overall consensus is that the game remains a "buggy mess," raising concerns about the quality of future entries in the series.
+The game's stability has been a significant concern among users, with many describing it as "buggy" and "janky," particularly noting issues like freezing during unit deployment and combat glitches.
+While some players mention improvements, the overall sentiment suggests that the game remains largely unpolished and prone to bugs, raising doubts about the stability of future entries in the series.

 • “This game is a buggy mess.”